HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: experiment

 The influence of historical context depth on dynamic link prediction performance is investigated by analyzing the impact of varying the hyperparameter $n_{\text{neighbor}}$ across diverse datasets.
 As shown in figure \ref{fig_6}, which plots MRR under different $n_{\text{neighbor}}$ values, HyperEvent framework exhibits distinct patterns that reflect the varying preferences of datasets for long- or short-term historical information.
 Specifically, on the Wiki dataset, MRR demonstrates remarkable stability, with values remaining around 80.5 to 81.0 across $n_{\text{neighbor}}$ settings.
 Conversely, the Review dataset shows a pronounced decline, decreasing from 26.8 to 22.0 as $n_{\text{neighbor}}$ increases, indicating a sensitivity to shorter history lengths.
 For the Comment dataset, the change is gradual, with MRR slipping from 75.9 to 75.5.
 In contrast, the Coin dataset benefits from a longer context, rising steadily from 74.9 to 77.0, while the Flight dataset displays consistent improvement, climbing from 83.3 to 87.7 with higher $n_{\text{neighbor}}$.

-This divergent behavior originates from the role of $n_{\text{neighbor}}$ in defining the temporal scope for constructing hyper-events, as introduced in Section \ref{sec_adj}.
+This divergent behavior originates from the role of $n_{\text{neighbor}}$ in defining the temporal scope for constructing event sequences, as introduced in Section \ref{sec_adj}.
 Here, $n_{\text{neighbor}}$ represents the number of most recent interaction partners stored chronologically in the adjacency table, which directly determines the historical length considered for each node.
-In HyperEvent, this parameter modulates the input to the correlation-based event association calculations from equations (\ref{eq_top_prefer}) to (\ref{eq_correlation}), thereby balancing long-term preferences, such as persistent node affinities over extended timelines, against short-term preferences that focus on immediate, transient interactions.
-Datasets like Coin and Flight, characterized by slowly evolving patterns, achieve higher MRR with larger $n_{\text{neighbor}}$ values, as they leverage richer historical context to accurately identify true hyper-events.
+In HyperEvent, this parameter modulates the input to the relative structural encoding calculations from equations (\ref{eq_top_prefer}) to (\ref{eq_correlation}), thereby balancing long-term preferences, such as persistent node affinities over extended timelines, against short-term preferences that focus on immediate, transient interactions.
+Datasets like Coin and Flight, characterized by slowly evolving patterns, achieve higher MRR with larger $n_{\text{neighbor}}$ values, as they leverage richer historical context to identify event patterns.
 In contrast, datasets such as Review and Comment, which involve rapid, high-frequency interactions, perform better with shorter histories, as excessive context may introduce noise that obscures recent relevant events.
 The findings underscore the adaptability of HyperEvent in capturing dynamic graph dynamics, highlighting how tuning $n_{\text{neighbor}}$ effectively addresses the inherent temporal heterogeneities across applications.

-Acknowledging space limitations, comprehensive ablation studies investigating the influence of $n_{\text{latest}}$, the contribution of the Enhanced Correlation Vector, and the impact of the Efficient Training Algorithm—are deferred to the supplementary material.